- What is a neurological physiotherapist?

 We offer assessment and treatment sessions at the Clinic and are also able to treat you in your own home if this is required and appropriate.
 You are welcome to bring a friend or relative to accompany you to any of your sessions.

 - How does treatment work?

-Specialist Neurological Rehabilitation enables your recovery from a neurological illness by recruiting new brain pathways, encouraging the brain and spinal cord to make new connections for functional recovery; a process called ‘neuroplasticity’.
+Specialist Neurological Physiotherapy enables your recovery from a neurological illness by recruiting new brain pathways, encouraging the brain and spinal cord to make new connections for functional recovery; a process called ‘neuroplasticity’.
 This is achieved through re-aligning joints and muscles, stimulating and activating them, improving postural control and giving lots of opportunities for strength training and practice to refine new movement and balance skills.